Find An Internship - People Development Magazine

 Attend Career Fairs and Networking Events

-Career fairs are a great way to network for internships and meet potential employers face-to-face.
+Career fairs are an excellent way to network for internships and meet potential employers in person.
 Often, colleges host these events where companies specifically seek out interns.

-Tip: Prepare a brief introduction, bring copies of your resume, and be ready to talk about what you’re looking for in an internship.
+Tip: Prepare a brief introduction, bring copies of your resume, and be prepared to discuss what you’re looking for in an internship.
 More tips for finding an internship at such an event include asking thoughtful questions and showing genuine interest, which can leave a lasting impression on recruiters.

 Finding the Right Internship for You